YSanchezAraujo/resqueue/design.md

 # however the keys for the inputs can be arbitrary
 call_items = {"key_1": "/mnt/bucket/people/yaraujjo/test.sh", "any thing": 3}

-"""the following will create the text that is written to file as an .sh file that the last item, 'bash' means I'm calling a bash script.
-That bash script is the item of call_items, and it's additionally taking in the parameter 3
+"""the following will create the text that is written to file as an .sh file, that the last input argument, 'bash' means I'm calling a bash script.
+And the bash script that is being called is the first item of the call_items dictionary, additionally taking in the parameter 3
 """
 cmd = make_call_cmd(call_items, resources, "bash")